Huegoxaga/notes/finance/related-concepts.md

   2. Determine the amount of change on each affected account
   3. Determine the direction of the change for each account
      - The accounting equation must be balanced after analyzing each transaction
+- Revenues Recognition Principles - A revenue should be recognized when
+  - The service has been performed or the title of the goods have been transferred to the buyer
+  - Amount to record is the cash value of goods or services transferred to customer
+  - Risk and reward has been transferred to the buyer
+  - The amount is known
+  - Collection is reasonably assured
+- The Matching Principle
+  - Resources consumed to earn revenues in an accounting period should be recorded in that period, regardless of when cash is paid
+  - Expenses are recognized when incurred, not when paid
+  - Example scenarios for a transaction
+    - When a service is provided and the cash transaction is completed:
+      - For the seller: cash asset increase, revenue, equity increase
+      - For the buyer: expenses equity, cash asset decrease
+    - When a service has not been provided and the cash transaction is completed: (installment sales)
+      - For the seller: Cash asset increases, Unearned Revenue (Liability) increases
+      - For the buyer: Expenses asset increases, cash asset decreases
+    - When a service is provided and the cash is not received or paid:
+      - For the seller: Accounts Receivable or asset increases, service revenue or shareholder's equity increase
+      - For the buyer: Accounts payable or liability increases, expenses or shareholder's equity decreases
+    - When a service is provided and the cash transaction is completed:
+      - Not a transcation

 ## Debit and Credit